 Copy Trading Platforms

-eToro.com is one of the best known copy trading platforms, but it isn't cheap and is only available in a handful of countries.
-So we reviewed its platform in detail against two up-and-coming rivals with a strong product offering: FPMarkets.com and LiteFinance.com.
+eToro is one of the best known copy trading platforms, but it isn't cheap and is only available in a handful of countries.
+So we've reviewed 2 alternatives that could work for you: FPMarkets.com and LiteFinance.com.

 FP Markets is a true ECN broker with razor-thin spreads and deep liquidity.
 Trade CFDs on over 1,000 stocks, indices, commodities and currency pairs through MetaTrader 4 or 5.
 FP Markets supports all trading styles and EAs.

-- Platforms: MetaTrader 4, MetaTrader 5, Copy trading
+- Platforms: MT4, MT5, Copy trading, Mirror trading

-- Regulators: Australia, Cyprus (EU), Saint Vincent and the Grenadines
+- Regulators: Cyprus (EU) , Saint Vincent and the Grenadines

 In this article: